 Introduction

 Section 1.3 underlined that ambient humidity can have a significant impact on the performance of the IEAP materials operable in ambient air.
 At the same time, the humidity-dependence of the IEAPs has not been investigated in detail.
 This paragraph investigates experimentally the humidity-dependence of an IEAP Type I using electrochemical impedance spectroscopy.
-The impedance data is fitted with a suitably-chosen equivalent electrical circuit and the shift of the equivalent circuit parameters is correlated with the changes in ambient relative humidity (RH).
+The impedance data is fitted with a suitably-chosen equivalent electrical circuit and the shift of the equivalent circuit parameters is correlated with the changes in ambient RH.

 The reason for the impedance change at variable ambient humidity is drift in the material properties due to water vapor, which is reversibly absorbed by the IEAP material.
 The IEAPs used in this work are composed out of highly hygroscopic materials – Nafion, carbide-derived carbon, and a hydrophilic IL.
 As it was also mentioned in section 4.2, all constituents from this list have previously individually been proposed for humidity sensing.